danube-messaging/danube/info/Streaming_Uploader_CloudReader_Design.md

 - Uploader builds a sparse offset index every 1000 messages (`INDEX_EVERY_MSGS`) and persists it in `ObjectDescriptor.offset_index`.
 - CloudReader performs descriptor discovery using `get_object_descriptors()` and filters overlapping ranges; it uses the sparse index (when present) to seek to a starting byte within the object.
 - `CloudRangeReader` uses `stat()` to determine content length and bounds range reads, preventing out-of-bounds on small objects.

-- Uploader retains a legacy buffered fallback (`read_frames_by_position` + `commit_upload`) when the streaming path has nothing to upload, preserving test and behavioral compatibility.
+Note: The uploader now only streams complete frames.
+If no complete frame is available in a cycle, it performs no upload in that cycle.
+The previous buffered fallback (`read_frames_by_position` + `commit_upload`) has been removed to keep behavior simple and aligned with mid/long-term cloud storage semantics.

 ## Goals
 - Replace buffer-based upload with streaming Writer API for constant memory usage